qdrant/landing_page/qdrant-landing/content/documentation/guides/quantization.md

 *Available as of v1.5.0*

 Binary quantization is an extreme case of scalar quantization.
-It allows to represent each vector component as a single bit, effectively reducing the memory footprint by a **factor of 32**.
+This feature lets you represent each vector component as a single bit, effectively reducing the memory footprint by a **factor of 32**.

 At the same time, binary quantization is the fastest quantization method, as it allows to perform vector comparison using just a few CPU instructions.